God in Sikhism: Gender

+English: One Universal God, The Name Is Truth, The Creator, Fearless, Without Hatred, Image Of The Timeless One, Beyond Birth, Self-Existent, By Guru's Grace.

 According to Sikhi, God has "No" Gender.
+Mool Mantar describes God as being "Ajuni" (lit. not in any incarnations) which implies that God is not bound to any physical forms.
+This concludes: the All-pervading Lord is Gender-less.

 Mool Mantar describes God as being "Ajuni" (lit. not in any incarnations) which implies that God is not bound to any physical forms.
 This concludes: the All-pervading Lord is Gender-less.